Author: David FinsterLast Updated: Tue, Oct 6, 2020

 Snapshots are an effective way to make a complete backup of your server.
-This tutorial explains how to use the snapshot feature on Vultr.
+This tutorial explains how to use the snapshot feature with your VPS hosting at Vultr.

-A server snapshot is a point-in-time image of the entire instance SSD.
+A server snapshot is a point-in-time image of the entire instance SSD for data disaster recovery.
 We do not stop the instance when taking a snapshot, and booting from a snapshot is similar to rebooting after a non-graceful restart.
 Modern file systems and databases handle this scenario well.
 Still, you may want to take additional measures to guarantee your data's consistent state when running very active and write-intensive database-type systems.
-For example, with MySQL, you can set a cron job to run mysqldump to separate directory on the local file system.
+For example, for MySQL, you can set a cron job to run mysqldump to separate directory on the local file system.

 A snapshot and a backup are both point-in-time images of the instance.
 Backups can also be converted into snapshots.
 The main differences: